-Chinese culture is one of the oldest in the world, dating back more than 5,000 years.
-China is one of the most complex cultures in the world, as it has a large number of customs and traditions in a large geographical area, not only within the country but also outside its borders, throughout East Asia.
-Because of this, Chinese culture and customs vary greatly between provinces, cities and towns.
+Chinese culture is one of the most complex and ancient in the world (going back more than 5,000 years) as it has a large number of customs and traditions in a large geographical area, not only within the country, but also outside its borders, throughout East Asia.

 Location and Origin of Chinese Culture

 China means in its own language “Country in the Centre” or “Country in the Centre of the World”.
 Currently the Chinese population is 1.5 billion, being the most populous country in the world.
 The origin of Chinese culture began in 2100 B.C. in the current province of Henan, in the center of the country.

 The cultures of Anyang and Erlitou, two of China’s earliest cultures, emerged here.
 Later, the first Chinese dynasty, the Xia dynasty, also arose here.

 But according to Chinese mythology, its culture began 5,000 years ago with the Yellow Emperor or Huang Di, one of the Five Augustos or founders of China.

 This mythological emperor would be the founder of the Xia dynasty.
 As you will see later, mythology and history in China are mixed many times.